Skip to main content

 3. Actions—Fighting, running away, or freezing

-We feel anxious when we feel threatened.
-These actions are the ways that we protect ourselves.
-We usually take action in three different ways:
+You feel anxious when you feel threatened.
+These actions are the ways your body tries to protect you:

-“I do not think that anyone will talk to me, so I will not join my coworkers for lunch.”
+You may run away to avoid something: "I do not think that anyone will talk to me, so I will not join my co-workers for lunch."

 Top